LaunchCodeEducation/lchs/src/chapters/more-flask/project.rst

 all of their entries are valid.

 .. sourcecode:: Python

-   :lineno-start: 62
+   # If all of the input fields contain valid data, send the user to the success page.
    if check_inputs(username, password, confirm, inputs):
       return redirect('/success')

-As mentioned :ref:`in the chapter <redirect>`, ``redirect`` sends the program flow to a different path and function.
+As mentioned earlier :ref:`in this chapter <redirect>`, ``redirect`` sends the program flow to a different path and function.
 In this case, the user sees a cheerful success message!
 However, what happens if a user guesses the path for the success page?

 .. admonition:: Try It!